machinalis/iepy/docs/active_learning_tutorial.rst

 The active learning core works by trying to predict the relations using information provided by the user.
 This means you'll have to label some of the examples and based on those, the core will infer the rest.
-The core will also give you to label the more important examples, these are the once that best helps it to figure out the other cases.
+The core will also give you to label the more important examples (those which best helps to figure out the other cases).

-To start using it you'll need to define a relation, run the core, label some evidence and re-run the core.
+To start using it you'll need to define a relation, run the core, label some evidence and re-run the core loop.
 You can also label evidences and re-run the core as much as you like to have a better performance.

 Creating a relation